Luis Roberts

-Luis Roberts (born 24 March 2002) is a Wales international rugby league footballer who plays as a or er for the Midlands Hurricanes in the RFL League 1.
+Luis Roberts (born 24 March 2002) is a Wales international rugby league footballer who plays as a or er for the Midlands Hurricanes in the RFL Championship.

-He previously played for Salford Red Devils and Leeds Rhinos in the Super League; and Swinton Lions, Leigh Centurions, Widnes Vikings, and Bradford Bulls in the Championship.
+He previously played for Salford Red Devils and Leeds Rhinos in the Super League; and Swinton Lions, Leigh Centurions, Widnes Vikings, and Bradford Bulls in the RFL Championship.

 Background

 Roberts is of Welsh heritage and has featured for Wales at both junior and senior level.

 Career

 Salford Red Devils

 Roberts made his Super League debut in round 14 of the 2020 Super League season for Salford Red Devils against the Warrington Wolves.